nutanix/libvfio-user/docs/vfio-user.rst

   The data structure it points is a VFIO cap header defined in ``<linux/vfio.h>``.
 * *size* is the size of the region.
-* *offset* is the offset given to the mmap() system call for regions with the MMAP attribute.
+* *offset* is the offset that should be given to the mmap() system call for regions with the MMAP attribute.
 It is also used as the base offset when mapping a VFIO sparse mmap area, described below.

 The client sets the ``argsz`` field to indicate the maximum size of the response that the server can send, which must be at least the size of the